A Lesson to Learn: QuantumScape Corporation (QS)

 UBS gave a rating of “Neutral” to QS, setting the target price at $18 in the report published on January 28th of the current year.

-During the last 5 trading sessions, QS rose by +1.60%, which changed the moving average for the period of 200-days by -30.36% in comparison to the 20-day moving average, which settled at $17.25.
-In addition, QuantumScape Corporation saw -28.26% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, QS fell by -20.16%, which changed the moving average for the period of 200-days by -43.36% in comparison to the 20-day moving average, which settled at $16.11.
+In addition, QuantumScape Corporation saw -42.72% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Prinz Fritz, the Director of QuantumScape Corporation, sale 156,200 shares at $18.24 during a trade that took place back on Apr 08, which means that Prinz Fritz is holding 94,400 shares at $2,849,135 based on the most recent closing price.
+Singh Mohit, the Chief Development Officer of QuantumScape Corporation, sale 5,360 shares at $18.13 during a trade that took place back on Apr 12, which means that Singh Mohit is holding 344,255 shares at $97,195 based on the most recent closing price.

 Stock Fundamentals for QS